chiirag2611/Cloud-WebShop/README.md

-Hello!
-This is django Project which is hosted on AWS using EC2 beanstalk.
+This is a full stack web application designed to manage e-commerce or store functionality.
+It includes features such as adding products to a shopping cart, updating cart quantities, managing product inventory, filtering of products and payment gateway.
+It is hoosted using cloud AWS EC2 Beanstalk with free tier version.